marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/multiple2.png
     	:width: 49%

 Choosing multiple options is possible by using checkboxes.
-Checkboxes work in exactly the same way as single choice options shown above.
+Checkboxes work in exactly the same way as single-choice options shown above.
 Only the form of display is slightly different, as these are displayed as a list from which participants can pick several options.
 This way, multiple inputs can occur in one stage.
-Additionally to the single choice, you can specify the following settings:
+In addition to the single choice, you can specify the following settings:

 minimum and maximum number of choices and
 	This restricts how many options can be picked by the participant.

 number of answers per row
-	This states how many options are displayed in each row (here 2).
+	This states how many options are displayed in each row (here, 2).

-.. important:: Multiple choice inputs are stored separated with :php:`_`, e.g. :php:`2_3` if options with value 2 and 3 were selected.
+.. important:: Multiple choice inputs are stored separated with :php:`_`, e.g. :php:`2_3` if options with values 2 and 3 were selected.
 If you specify a default, please specify it accordingly.

 Radioline